 Force outs, also known as force plays, happen when a runner must advance to the next base because a runner behind him is approaching his current base, and he is put out as a result.
-The base runner is force to leave his previously occupied base because the batter becomes a runner and must occupy first base.
+The baserunner is forced to leave his previously occupied base because the batter becomes a runner and must occupy first base.
 This creates a domino effect forcing all base runners to advance.

 The most common site of a force play in baseball is first base, as batter-runners are required to run to first base whenever the ball is hit onto the ground.
 That being said, there are specific scenarios in which there are force outs at each base.
 The scenarios in which there are force outs at each base are: